Honeypots: Definition & Role in Cybersecurity Testing

-Honeypots are networks or devices designed to look like they are legitimate systems that one would expect to come across.
-They look and feel just like a valid piece of equipment someone in your organization uses every day.
+Honeypots are networks or devices designed to look like legitimate systems.
+They look and feel just like a valid part of a computer network.
 But these devices are actually hacker bait.

-Set up a honeypot, and you'll lure hackers into a research environment.
+Set up a honeypot, and you can lure hackers into a research environment.
 You'll watch everything an attacker does, and those insights can help you build an even stronger system for your company.

 What Is a Honeypot?
 A Formal Definition

-A honeypot is either a computer or a computer system used to detect or study attacks from hackers.
+A honeypot is a piece of hardware or software used to detect or study attacks from hackers.
 It functions just like a valid piece of equipment.
-But it's not tied to deeper and sensitive structures within your organization.
-Any information entered into the honeypot is contained, and all the data is gathered for research purposes.
+But it's not tied to deeper or sensitive structures within your organization.
+Any information entered into the honeypot is contained, and all the data is gathered for research and security purposes.

 You can't use a honeypot to block undesired traffic or activity, and no legitimate work should happen on that device.
 Instead, you'll use it solely to understand how an attack on your system might progress.

 Imagine you're asked to defend Utah's state computer systems, which endure as many as 300 million hacking attempts per day.
 The more you know about the people trying to steal data, the better you can do your job.